FikaduGetachew/Group4Python_project/README.md

 5. File Handling:
     - The program reads and writes to the "student_db.txt" file to manage student records.

+6. Total Male and Female Students:
+    - Calculate and display the total count of male and female students from the database.
+ 7. Top Scorer per Department:
+   - Identify and showcase the student with the highest GPA in each department.
+8.Top Female Scorer per Department:
+   - Highlight the top-scoring female student in a specified department.
+9. Students Above GPA Threshold:
+  -List students who have achieved a GPA greater than a specified threshold.
+10. Frequent Student Names:
+  - Display the names of students and the frequency of registrations for each name.
+11. Total Students per Department:
+    - Determine the total count of students in each department.

 ## Instructions:
 1. Setup:
     - Ensure the Python environment is set up to execute the program.